Topic Hub10 ingredients27 guides

 Searches like "why is bleached flour banned in Europe," "is calcium propionate banned in Europe," "sodium benzoate ban," and "azodicarbonamide banned countries" need a status snapshot before a deep article.
 A dedicated lookup table helps shoppers compare the rulebook, label names, and product categories quickly, then move into sourced ingredient profiles for the details.

-Check the ban or restriction status
+Check the ban, revocation, or permitted-use status

 Label cues